Smoking and Bladder Cancer Risk

 Lit cigarette

-Many people do not realize that smoking tobacco is the single most important known risk factor for bladder cancer.
+Many people do not realize that smoking tobacco is the single most known risk factor for bladder cancer.
 Smoking is estimated to contribute to 50% of bladder tumors.
 Current smokers are at higher risk than former smokers.
-Second-hand smoke can also increase the risk for the development of bladder cancer.
+Second-hand smoke can also increase the risk of developing bladder cancer.
 While many people think “vaping” is safer than smoking, recent research suggests that both e-cigarettes and traditional cigarettes contribute to an increased risk for bladder cancer.

 More than 7,000 different chemicals are in tobacco and tobacco smoke — more than 70 of them are known to cause cancer.
 These chemicals cause damage in the most basic level of our bodies, the cells, and genes.
 The genetic damage caused by smoking leads to uncontrolled cell growth which contributes to the formation of tumors.
 These tumors can grow and spread throughout the body.
 The chemicals in tobacco smoke or through vaping get absorbed into the blood, pass through the kidneys and collect in the urine.
 Urine is in contact with the bladder for many hours at a time.
 This exposes your bladder to very high concentrations of these chemicals.
 They can damage the inside of the bladder and increase your chances of getting bladder cancer.
 Studies have shown a strong association with increased risk of recurrence and disease progression with continued smoking after diagnosis and treatment of bladder cancer.

-Learn more about in this webinar about Smoking and Vaping.
-Or listen to this Bladder Cancer Podcast with Dr. Richard Matulewicz.
+Learn more about smoking’s impact on bladder cancer in this webinar about Smoking and Vaping.
+Or listen to this Bladder Cancer Matters podcast with Dr. Richard Matulewicz.

 • Patients smoking 1-2 packs or more per day are significantly more likely to have a higher risk of death compared to those who smoke less than one pack per day.